freedomzx/KoroneBot/README.md

 ### Other commands

 Other commands may be stored from other users using the !addcommand function, so ask around and see what exists!
-The bot will check every message starting with a ! in the MySQL Database if it doesn't match any other command.